qri-io/website/content/docs/tutorials/skylark_transformations.md

 ---
-title: "Skylark Transformations"
+title: "Starlark Transformations"
 description: ""
 date: 2018-01-30T00:00:00-04:00
 section: tutorials
 ---

-# Skylark Transformations
+# Starlark Transformations

 Qri ("query") is about datasets.
 A _transformation_ is a repeatable script for generating a dataset.
 [Starlark](https://github.com/google/skylark/blob/master/doc/spec.md), formerly "Skylark",  is a scripting language from Google that feels a lot like python.
 This package implements skylark as a _transformation syntax_.
 Skylark transformations are about as close as one can get to the full power of a programming language as a transformation syntax.
 Often you need this degree of control to generate a dataset.